eligeske/open-wc/docs/guides/index.md

 ### Development Workflow

-The ideal development environment uses no tools, just an up-to-date browser and a simple HTTP server.
+The ideal development environment uses no tools, just an up-to-date browser, and a simple HTTP server.

 <inline-notification type="warning">

-Unfortunately we are not fully there yet, because of the [bare modules exception](#bare-specifiers) you will still need to have a server that at least supports them.
+Unfortunately, we are not fully there yet, because of the [bare modules exception](#bare-specifiers) you will still need to have a server that at least supports them.
 We recommend [Web Dev Server](https://modern-web.dev/docs/dev-server/overview/) as it does exactly this.

 </inline-notification>